McHale's Navy: PT-73 crew love life

 While the very bashful Parker is shy around women, women are not always shy around Parker, such as in "The Happy Sleepwalker" when Lt.
 Nancy Culpepper (Sheila James) finds Parker irresistible.
 In "The Vampire of Taratupa", Parker dates Lt.
 Melba Benson (Ann Elder), who is as big a klutz as he is.
 In the episode entitled "36-24-73", situated in Italy, hints are given of a relationship developing between Parker and by-the-book female Ensign Sandra Collins (Maura McGiveney) after he sternly corrects her about in what sections certain regulations are (they then talk about what regulations are their favorites).

 Along with other WAVES clad in bathing suits, they provide valuable (albeit totally unwitting) assistance in capturing a German U-boat when its captain runs the U-boat aground trying to get a better look.
 McGiveney also played the part of Judy in "The Stool Parrot" episode.
 Although the crew (especially the lover-boy Virgil) is forever chasing women (Navy nurses, native island girls or local Italian women), certain women gain their interest more than others.
 After receiving a "Dear John letter", shy and broken-hearted Willy's love interest becomes Southern belle Nurse Cindy Bates (Brenda Wright).
 Tinker tries to impress and win over fickle Nurse Betsy Gordonlove (Barbara Werle) in "Scuttlebutt."

 Happy's love interest in "The Happy Sleepwalker" is Lt.
 Anne Wright (Lois Roberts).
 When Gruber's girlfriend Ginger (Jean Hale) shows up to surprise him in "Lester, the Skipper", McHale is talked into letting Gruber pretend he is the commander of the PT-73 while she is there.
 In "Fuji's Big Romance", the lonely prisoner of war falls for lovely Sulani (Yvonne Ribuca), the daughter of a Polynesian chief, when the crew sympathetically takes him along on one of their social outings to a luau with the native islanders.
 Other than Binghamton and Christy, none of the regular characters on the show is married and only Christy has any children.

 Cast

-Except where noted, the actors appeared on the show in every season:
+The cast of the half-hour sitcom series was as listed below.
+Except where noted, the actors appeared on the show in every season.